MehdiLabbafi/ReactApp2/README.md

 # Assignment 2
 # Conservation Area Reservation System (Class-Based Components)

 This is a React-based reservation system for booking 3-hour time slots at one of four regional conservation areas.
-This version of the application is built using **class-based components** as part of learning the fundamentals of React's class-based architecture.
+This version of the application is built using class-based components as part of learning the fundamentals of React's

 ## Features